 A dental implant is a surgically placed artificial tooth root that your dentist will use to support a tooth replacement.
-Your implant and tooth replacement will work together to create a natural-looking and functional tooth.
+Your implant and tooth replacement should work together to create a natural-looking and functional tooth.

 A dental implant consists of two pieces, a titanium rod that is inserted surgically into your jaw bone to act as the root of a tooth, and an abutment that screws into the rod.

-On the first visit, your dentist will place the titanium rod beneath the gum tissue, into your jaw bone.
+On the first visit, your dentist will likely place the titanium rod beneath the gum tissue, into your jaw bone.
 Your dentist will then stitch the gum tissue back into place.
 The implant will begin to bond with the bone and attach to your gum as it heals.

 Dental implants may be a good solution if you are missing one or more teeth.
 Implants can address a number of oral health issues, including: